aireytf/Weather-Dashboard-C8/README.md

 ## Credits

-I researched some elements needed to write this JavaScript code, utlising such resources as w3schools.com, mdn web docs, and stackoverflow.com
+I researched some elements needed to write this code, utlising such resources as w3schools.com, mdn web docs, and stackoverflow.com

 ## License